na-na-hi/renget/archive/r4nhp.md

 As she passes by, Hoge hands the greeter attendant her bag.
 She stares into his eyes with a firm expression.
 He holds the strap with his hand and his polite smile begins to stiffen.
 She has not let go.

 The attendant barely opens his mouth as he delivers the boilerplate assurances required by the park.
 "As our guest, it is our duty and privilege to ensure your loose articles are safe while you enjoy your ride.
 Please, allow me."

 Hoge squints at him.
 She pulls the hat from her head and tucks it into her bag too.
 Then she slowly releases her white-knuckle grip.
 "I have an inventory prepared," she tells him flatly.

 The attendant bares his teeth in his grin.
 "Useful," is all he says.

 Hoge walks forward to take her seat in the second car.
 Next comes Chihiro, who has nothing to hand over.
 The attendant keeps a careful eye on how she compares to the height marker adjacent to the loading area, but she isn't stopped from slipping into place beside Hoge.
 She pushes out the folds of her kimono as she sits.
 The ride fills up behind them.

 "This will be the one," Hoge says, "I've been most excited about this ride specifically ever since you agreed to come."

 "What makes it so special?"

 "In a general sense, that it is a combination attraction with features of a classic dark ride as well as a traditional roller coaster.
 It is mostly an indoor attraction with an outdoor segment, which is the inverse of many roller coaster type rides.
 More specifically, the Stellar Journey features a maximum speed of more than 200 kmph and has segments reach 5 times the force of gravity.
 Any more and it would be a health hazard to the majority of the population."

-There is a dangerous twinkle in her eyes when Hoge meets Chihiro's enquiring gaze.
+There is a dangerous twinkle in her eyes when Hoge meets Chihiro's inquiring gaze.
 "This will definitely do something noteworthy, Chihiro-chan."

 Before Chihiro can say anything back, the two have their attention drawn back to the attendant who is in an argument with some of the 1-E kids.
 Kaga is standing firmly beside the board with various heights marked.
 "You must be this tall to ride," reads the first bubble on the offending display, and Kaga only barely clears the line with his hat removed and his best, tallest posture.
 The attendant has a student ID card in his hand and his professional expression has cracked into one of open frustration.
 He slaps the card demonstratively with the back of one hand while he argues back with a spitting-mad Koukoka.